 - Ticket price: Admission is free

-The Ransom Center has a collection of 36 million manuscripts, five million photographs, one million rare books and one lakhs work of art.
-Its huge collection allow commoners to understand the creative process and in deepening our understanding of art and literature.
+The Ransom Center has a collection of 36 million manuscripts, five million photographs, one million rare books, and one lakh work of art., Its huge collection allows commoners to understand allows the creative process and in deepening our understanding of art and literature.

-It also has a Gutenberg Bible, a great photographic library (containing the first image ever taken), and reproduction of Erle Stanley Gardner’s study, where he penned “Perry Mason.”
+It also has a Gutenberg Bible, a great photographic library (containing the first image ever taken), and a reproduction of Erle Stanley y Gardner’s study, where he penned “Perry Mason.”